The AO Lensometer

 AO Lensometer Calibration Lenses

-when he worked at the National Bureau of Standards prior to joining AO.
+Tillyer when he worked at the National Bureau of Standards prior

-the edge).
-The curves were measured and then the resulting power calculate.
+from the edge).
+The curves were measured and then the resulting

-Two lenses were recertified in 1977 and had not changed.
-It is this
+Two lenses were re-certified in 1977 and had not changed.
+It is

-Technology - Opticianry Dept Chair & Exec Director of MA
+of Technology - Opticianry Dept Chair & Exec Director

 Opticians Assocation